Twisted Colossus: Modifications

 Colossus underwent a number of changes over the years.
 In 1979, the ride closed for approximately ten months to remove excessive negative g-forces.
 The speed hill after the second drop, the double-up element, and several of the ride's other hills were reprofiled.
 Also, the original IAD trains were replaced with trains manufactured by Philadelphia Toboggan Company (PTC) during this renovation.
 In 1987, the PTC trains were replaced with trains manufactured by Morgan Manufacturing, and the valley within the double-dip element was leveled off and received block brakes in 1991.

 During the Halloween season, the coaster's web-like structure was accompanied by a giant black spider, and the height restriction became 54 in.
-On August 29, 2013, Six Flags Magic Mountain announced that they would run Colossus backwards for a limited time during the 2014 season.
+On August 29, 2013, Six Flags Magic Mountain announced that they would run Colossus backward for a limited time during the 2014 season.
 The train on one side of the track was changed to run backward using the old trains from the now defunct Psyclone roller coaster.

 Closure and Twisted Colossus announcement

 During the 2014 season Six Flags Magic Mountain announced that Colossus would close permanently on August 16, 2014.
 On August 4, 2014, the park held a 36-hour riding marathon event on the roller coaster as a way for the public to say goodbye to one of the park's staples.
 Out of 24 participants, six completed the marathon of 328 laps around the track in 45-minute intervals.

-On September 8, 2014, Magic Mountain’s Colossus roller coaster catches fire.
+On September 8, 2014, Colossus caught fire.
 Less than two weeks after the ride closed, Six Flags announced that Colossus would reopen in 2015 as Twisted Colossus following a renovation by Rocky Mountain Construction.
 The company added their patented I-Box track technology to the ride, also known as Iron Horse, which converts the wooden track to steel while retaining some to most of the original wooden structure.

 In late 2018, the trains were updated with zipper pouches and modified lap bars.